-To prepare this letter knowledge resource, fill out the form below to automatically download and print the recording sheet, letter cards, and pictures cards.
+To prepare this letter knowledge resource, fill out the form below to get this assessment in your inbox.
+After receiving the email, download and print the recording sheet, letter cards, and pictures cards.
 I like to print my resources on white card stock, because it is more durable.
 But, you can use copy paper too.
 Next, laminate the cards so you can reuse this resource and cut the cards apart.

 If you want your kids to use the cards to practice their letters and sounds, you can punch holes in the corners and put the cards on large rings.

 How To Use The Letter Knowledge Assessment Resource: